How Far Should I Hit My Clubs? Golf Club Distances for Men and Women

 What Golfers Should Aim For

 Golfers should aim to optimize their distances based on their skill level and physical abilities.
 The goal is to achieve consistent and accurate shots with each club.
-It's essential to focus on improving technique, swing mechanics, and timing to maximize club distances effectively.
+It's essential to focus on improving technique, swing mechanics, and timing to maximize your golf club distances.

 What's Considered Good or Bad